 I recently reduced my plugins from 40 (!!!) to 28 and I’m working on cutting it down further.

-Some plugins are known to be resource-hungry and will slow down your website more than others.
+Another good way to reduce server response time is to eliminate resource-hungry WordPress plugins.
+Some plugins are known to slow down your website more than others.

 Find alternatives to these plugins (or better still, do without them altogether):